King's Lynn South

 Picture used from Britain from above | Historic England

-Here we see the old South Lynn site taken from Saddlebow Road just above the new built bridge that takes the A47 Road traffic across where the old track bed once laid.
+Here we see the old South Lynn site taken from Saddlebow Road just above the newly built bridge that carries the Saddlebow industrial estate traffic across where the old track bed once laid.

-The Bridge seen here was built a long time after the M&gn closed & was built to take traffic over the old beet line.
+The Bridge seen here was built long after the M&gn closed & was built to take traffic over the old sugar beet line.

-This picture we see here was not long after the track was lifted the year is unknown
+This picture we see here was taken not long after the track was lifted.

 Thanks to Paul Miller via Wikimedia for the use of his picture.

-Here we see the New built bridge from the other side of Saddlebow Road facing away from South Lynn towards heading towards Gayton Road .
+Here we see the New built bridge from the other side of Saddlebow Road facing away from South Lynn and heading towards Gayton Road and the Harbour junction.

-Here we see the old Track bed from the old M&gn railway at this time this track would of been used as freight to the beet factory at Saddlebow.
+Here we see the old Track bed from the old M&gn railway.
+At this time, this track would have been used as freight to the beet factory at Saddlebow.

 Thanks to Paul Miller via Wikimedia for this picture

-Here we see The first bridge after South Lynn the South Lynn to King's Lynn shuttle bridge that took trains from The south Lynn station to The town Station then off to Hunstanton or Dereham
+Here we see The first bridge after South Lynn, the South Lynn to King's Lynn shuttle bridge that took trains from The south Lynn station to The town Station and then off to Hunstanton or Dereham.

-Here We see the second bridge At South Lynn that took the M&gnjr off towards the next station Gayton Road
+Here We see the second bridge at South Lynn that took the M&gn off towards its next station.

-Once passed the Fenline the M&gn headed off towards Gayton Road station through open land that now is still pretty much clear and ran round the border line of the Hardwick Narrows estate that followed where the old line once ran.
+Once passed over the Fen line, the M&gn headed off towards Gayton Road station through open land that is still pretty clear; the line ran once around the borderline of the Hardwick Narrows estate that was built after closure.

-After Passing the rear of Hardwick Narrows the line would of passed over where the A10 now Stands and underneath the now built A47 King's Lynn Swaffham bypass before heading down to what is now a farm track that can be easily seen from the A47 this is the old track bed that took the line towards the next bridge where the M&gn crossed over the top of the Lynn Dereham line.
+After Passing the rear of the Hardwick Narrows industrial estate, the line would have passed over where the A10 now Stands.
+Underneath the after-built A47 King's Lynn Swaffham bypass before heading down to what is now a farm track that can be easily seen from the A47, this is the old track bed that took the line towards the next bridge where the M&gn crossed over the top of the Lynn Dereham line.

 Please see the short video below of M&gn Maps past & present.

-Many thanks to Andy f for the use of this image of the bridge remains that carried the m&gnr railway over the Kings Lynn to Dereham line.
+Many thanks to Andy f for the use of this image of the bridge remains that once carried the M&gn railway over the Kings Lynn to Dereham line.

-After the M&gn crossed over the top of the Dereham line the line headed off towards Gayton road station at Bawsey in this day the line is clear but several quarries have been dug out in the past taking silica sand that is taken to Middleton Towers old station from the lynn Dereham branch line that closed in 1968 but still has a short part open between Middleton & King's Lynn.
+After the M&gn crossed over the top of the Dereham line, the line then headed off towards Gayton road station at Bawsey.
+The line is clear today, but several quarries have been dug out in the past, for silica sand, taken to Middleton Tower's old station from the Lynn to Dereham branch line that closed in 1968 but still has a short part open between Middleton & King's Lynn.

-In Bawsey country park we have this old bridge remain.
+In Bawsey country park, we have this old bridge remaining.

 Gayton Road bridge at Bawsey park pmy271